MAKING "MASSIVE IN A PARALLEL UNIVERSE"

 The songs were hewn, sculpted and galvanised in various rehearsal rooms, pubs and home studios between 1999 and 2005, with the notable exception of "Fray Bentos Is A Place (In Uruguay)".

-Drums, bass, guide vocals and some guitar and saxophone parts were recorded at Studio Tom, alias Tim and Louise's ski chalet "Le Mouille Fetu" in Argentiere, La France on the last weekend of May in 2006.
-Kudos are due to Timksi (Grand Computer Wizard No.1) for enabling Parisian Living to record at 4000 feet above sea level, in 14-track, on a laptop!
+Drums, bass, guide vocals and some guitar, keyboard and saxophone parts were recorded at Studio Tom, alias Tim and Louise's ski chalet "Le Mouille Fetu" in Argentiere, La France on the last weekend of May in 2006.
+Huge kudos are due to Timksi (Grand Computer Wizard No.1) for enabling Parisian Living to record at 4000 feet above sea level, in 14-track, on a laptop!

 Our "fractured tango" piece "Fray Bentos Is A Place" was written by the band in Studio Tom.
 Lyrics were scribbled by Mike on a sheet of A4 that evening, and guide vocals were added the next day.